miohtama/opsec/source/team/index.rst

 **A real-time method of maintaining and revoking keys across all servers?** Yes / No

 In any point of time, the administrators of the project can revoke any key used by the team.
-Full audit logs of key provision and usage is available and stored separately.
+Full audit logs of key provision andAt any point in time, administrators of the project can revoke any key used by the team.
+Full audit logs of key provision and usage are available and stored separately.

-This allows quickly address the issues when a compromise is suspected.
+This allows for the quick address of issues when a compromise is suspected.